-Cultural Programs embody MACC’s commitment to Hawaii’s diverse cultural communities and Pacific traditions.
-A core tenet of the Maui Arts & Cultural Center is that Hawaiian culture is vital to the identity of the institution; our cultural programs must reflect and maintain Hawaiian values.
-The MACC’s cultural programming, under the theme “Celebrate Hawai’i,” supports the performers and artists of Hawai’i as well as provides additional educational outreach activities in the community.
+Cultural programs embody MACC’s commitment to Hawai‘i’s diverse cultural communities and Pacific traditions.
+A core tenet of the Maui Arts & Cultural Center is that Hawaiian culture is vital to the identity of the institution: our cultural programs must reflect and maintain Hawaiian values.
+The MACC’s cultural programming, under the theme “Celebrate Hawai‘i,” supports the performers and artists of Hawai‘i, and provides educational and outreach activities in the community for both artists and audience.
 Thus, diverse groups of residents and visitors may share, understand, and gain new perspectives on the multiple facets of Hawaiian culture as expressed through the arts.

 Click on the year to see highlights of our many activities, season by season.

 Also see related activities on the page Artists in the Community